-Can I Choose My Own Repair Shop Following a Texas Car Accident?
+Can I Choose Where My Car is Repaired After an Accident?

-Following a car crash, you deserve to have your car repaired by a reputable shop and you deserve to pick that shop as well.
+Following a car crash, you may be wondering “can I choose where to get my car repaired after an accident?” or even “can I fix my car myself after an accident?”
+You deserve to have your car repaired by a reputable shop and you deserve to pick that shop as well.
 While an insurance company may recommend a car repair shop, the final decision of where you go is up to you.

 Why Do Insurance Companies Recommend a Repair Shop?